1 9 8 5 – Current (Australia)

 The show did not do well initially for Channel Seven and after six months on the air with 170 episodes in the can, the Seven Network announced that the show was being cancelled.
 The Grundy Organisation immediately sold the series to the Ten Network and the rest is history . . .

-Most of the original cast disappeared and in their place came such characters as Charlene (Kylie Minogue), Scott (played by Jason Donovan) and Mike (a pre-Priscilla Guy Pearce).
+Most of the original cast disappeared, and in their place came such characters as feisty mechanic Charlene (Kylie Minogue), her high school sweetheart Scott (Jason Donovan), and Mike (a pre-Priscilla Guy Pearce).

-Indeed, the on-screen wedding of Charlene and Scott (pictured below) made nearly every magazine and newspaper front cover in Australia.
+The on-screen wedding of Charlene and Scott (pictured below) in 1987 made nearly every magazine and newspaper front cover in Australia and was watched by 20 million viewers in the UK alone.

 In 1986, Neighbours began on British television on the BBC, originally in the daytime but later (due to good audience response) it was moved to an early evening time slot.
-Soon, with a good deal of media hype, Neighbours fever was everywhere.
+Soon, with much media hype, Neighbours fever was everywhere.

-There have been a number of dramatic departures from Ramsay Street, though, during the run of the show.
+There have been several dramatic departures from Ramsay Street, though, during the show’s run.
 Kerry (Linda Hartley) was killed during a duck-shooting protest in 1990, Harold (Ian Smith) was swept out to sea in 1991, and Lucy’s dog, Basil, drowned.
-But no-one seemed to care when pain-in-the-butt Julie Martin fell from a balcony in 1995.
+But no one seemed to care when pain-in-the-butt Julie Martin fell from a balcony in 1995.

 Darius Perkins (1)